peterjcaulfield/raiden/README.md

     agentOptions:
         ca: /path/to/ca.cert.pem
 ```
-Check out the [node request library](https://github.com/request/request/blob/master/README.md) for more information on
+See the [request library](https://github.com/request/request#tlsssl-protocol) for more information on this configration.
-configuration possible with the `agentOptions` object.

 --

 ### Dynamic request payloads

 `raiden` allows you to generate dynamic payload data from your static request config using the `transforms` key.

 It achieves this by integrating with the fantastic [chance library](https://github.com/chancejs/chancejs) to generate the data.